An Improved Solution for Restricted and Uncertain TRQ: Experimental evaluation

-\textbf{Effect of $p_t$. } Figure \ref{fig:exp:4} illustrates the results by varying the probability threshold $p_t$ from 0.1 to 0.9.
-We can see that the size of $p_t$ makes no impact on the performance of the B, whereas it makes big impact on the performance of the proposed methods.
-Specifically, the query time of the PE decreases when $p_t$ increases.
-This demonstrate the efficiency of multi-step computation discussed in Section \ref{subsec:multiple-step tactic}.
-Interestingly, as $p_t$ increases, the query time of the PI first decreases (when $p_t<0.5$), and then increases (when $p_t>0.5$).
-This phenomenon is due to the enhanced multiple-steps computation.
-In particular, this interesting results are more obvious when the PDF is the distorted Gaussian (see Figure \ref{fig:exp:4b} and \ref{fig:exp:4d}).
-This set of experiments also show the proposed methods always outperform the B regardless of the query or I/O performance.

-\textbf{Effect of $\eta$. } In this set of experiments, we adopt several typical geometries (cf. Table \ref{tab:use case of Rshape}) as the query ranges.
-Figure \ref{fig:exp:5} illustrates the results.
-From these figures, we can see that the I/O time of the B is almost constant.
-This is because these geometries have the same size of MBRs.
-Interestingly, we observe that the query time goes up when we vary $\eta$ (the shape of $R$) from the Dm to the Tz.
-It is easy to know that, the areas of the Dm, Ta, Cc and Tz are $\frac{L^{2}}{3}$, $\frac{L^{2}}{2}$, $\frac{5L^{2}}{9}$ and $\frac{2L^{2}}{3}$, respectively.
-This implies that, for two different query ranges with the same size of MBRs, the one with the large area usually is more likely to spend more time.
-This set of experiments also demonstrate the robustness and flexibility of our methods.

 Thus far, all the experiments are based on both real and synthetic data sets.
 For the two data sets, the preprocessing time and update time are illustrated in Figure \ref{fig:exp:1a} and \ref{fig:exp:1b}, respectively.
 The preprocessing process is very fast, it only takes several seconds.
+(Note: recall Figure \ref{fig:1new:d}, the time is the \textit{hour} level if we pre-compute a set of uncertainty regions).
 Also, the update time is very short, it only takes about tens of milliseconds.
 In the sequel, we study the impact of $N$, $M$, $\epsilon$ and $\zeta$ on the performance, based on synthetic data sets.

-\textbf{Effect of $\epsilon$. } Figure \ref{fig:exp:2} illustrates the results by varying $\epsilon$ (the size of $R$) from $100\times 100$ to $500\times 500$.
-From these figures, we can see that, the superiorities of the proposed methods are more obvious when $\epsilon$ is large and/or when the PDF is the distorted Gaussian.
-When $\epsilon$ increases, both the I/O and query time increase for all the methods.
-This is because there are more candidate moving objects to be located in $R$ (with the increase of $\epsilon$).
-Naturally, more location records and corresponding restricted area records need to be fetched from the database, which incurs more I/O time.
-For those increased objects, we also have to compute their probabilities, which incurs more CPU time.

 \textbf{Effect of $N$. } Figure \ref{fig:exp:1c} and Figure \ref{fig:exp:6} illustrate the experimental results by varying $N$ (the number of moving objects) from $1e+4$ to $5e+4$.
 From these figures, we can see that the preprocessing time, update time, query time and I/O time increase as $N$ increases.
 In terms of the query and I/O time, the proposed methods always outperform the B, and the (time) growth rate of the B is significantly faster than the ones of the proposed methods as $N$ increases (especially when $N>3e+4$).
 This demonstrates that the proposed methods have better scalability.